-It is expected that CPD activities will incorporate a degree of reflection whereby practitioners analyse experiences so as to learn from them, and record that learning.
+It is expected that CPD activities will incorporate a degree of reflection where practitioners analyse experiences to learn from them and record that learning.

-CPD Records
+CPD records

 Practitioners must maintain detailed and verifiable records for all CPD activities undertaken.
-The Board may require an individual's CPD records to be submitted at any point in time.
+The Board may require an individual's CPD records to be submitted at any time.

-Practitioners must retain their evidentiary record of CPD activities (and reflection) for all of the current triennium plus one additional year, that is, a minimum of four years for any one triennium.
+Practitioners must retain their evidence of CPD activities (and reflection) for the current biennium, plus one additional year, that is a minimum of three-years.